jonasnew501/unittest_training/README.md

     to check a part of the functions´ promise.

 - **I learned what the limits of unittests are and what failing unittests actually mean.**
-    - Failing unittests not necessarily mean that
+    *Failing unittests show resp. mean that the contract of the related function was broken.*

+    To make this more clear, I will outline a practical example I dived into:

 - **How to properly structure and format function docstrings**